jmbiggs/My-Library/readme.md

 ### API Support

-Certain media types will be able to have additional information pulled from APIs.
+Certain media types will be able to have additional information pulled from existing APIs.
 (Discogs, Open Library, IMDB, etc.)

 ## Patrons